 Paul Landau, Founder and CEO of Careology, comments:

 “I’m incredibly excited to welcome Rachel to our Board at this exciting stage of our company's growth.
 Rachel has already made a significant impact and it is clear that her determination, drive and enthusiasm sets her apart.
 Her understanding of how best to support the NHS with digital services and deployments is first rate.
 We are delighted to work with Rachel, as we continue to deliver on our mission to transform traditional cancer care.”

 “I am blown away with the growth, potential and vision of Careology and it’s clear that the team and Board that Paul has assembled is exceptional.
 Digital is central to the future of the NHS.
 Supporting people living and dealing with cancer through the use of patient-centric digital technology has a significant impact on their experience and health outcomes.
 In the wake of Covid, and the significant pressure being placed on cancer services, this is a solution that is needed now, more than ever and I’m proud to further my involvement.”

 Careology helps people living and dealing with cancer to navigate their treatment, whilst connecting them to their clinical team, caregivers and to wearable devices.
-Careology allows healthcare professionals to monitor their patients in real-time, making virtual wards and early interventions more likely.
+Careology allows healthcare professionals to monitor their patients, making virtual wards and early interventions more likely.
 Improving health outcomes and creating workforce capacity in the process.
 The award winning digital cancer care platform is recommended by Macmillan and has been named as one of the UK’s Top 100 Startups for 2021.

 Careology’s mobile app is available on iOS and Android.
 More information can be found at www.careology.health.